Dataherald/dataherald/README.md

 This repository contains four components under `/services` which can be used together to set up an end-to-end Dataherald deployment:

 1. Engine: The core natural language-to-SQL engine.
-If you would like to use the dataherald API without users or authenticaton, running the engine will suffice.
+If you would like to use the dataherald API without users or authentication, running the engine will suffice.
 2. Enterprise: The application API layer which adds authentication, organizations and users, and other business logic to Dataherald.
 3. Admin-console: The front-end component of Dataherald which allows a GUI for configuration and observability.
 You will need to run both engine and enterprise for the admin-console to work.
 4. Slack: A slackbot which allows users from a slack channel to interact with dataherald.
 Requires both engine and enterprise to run.